Cryptark

-A sequel named Gunhead is currently in development by Alientrap, and set for release in 2022.
-Unlike its predecessor, Gunhead will be played from a first-person perspective with VR implementation being a post-release possibility.
+A sequel, Gunhead, was released in November 2023.
+Unlike its predecessor, Gunhead is played from a first-person perspective with VR implementation being a post-release possibility.

 Gameplay

 Cryptark is a 2D sci-fi shooter that challenges players with boarding and neutralizing procedurally generated alien starships to earn income for their Privateering enterprise.
 Players beat each mission by destroying an enemy ship's central core, earning money that they can then use to purchase weapons/equipment for their next missions.
 Once the player runs out of money the campaign is over.

 Reception

 Cryptark received generally favorable reviews from critics, with a score on review aggregator Metacritic of 80/100 and 75/100 for the Microsoft Windows and PlayStation 4 versions respectively.